background preloader

 Google programming languages failing to gain traction | Application Development Oracle, Microsoft, and Apple all have a programming language ranked prominently in an industry index that monitors language use, but Google's efforts have yet to yield results, according to an official with Tiobe, which publishes the monthly Tiobe Programming Community Index.
 In the March index, released over the weekend, Google saw its Go language drop out of the top 50 while Google's Dart language was ranked 78th.
 Oracle's Java language ranked first, used by 17.1 percent of developers, while Microsoft's C# came in at the third spot, used by 8.24 percent of developers.
 The Microsoft Visual Basic language was ranked 7th, used by 4.37 percent of developers. [ See Oracle's two-year road map for Java, as well as an interview about Google Dart. | Subscribe to InfoWorld's Developer World newsletter for more news about software development. ] Google, said Paul Jansen, Tiobe managing director, "tried very hard the last couple of years to get its own programming languages in the market.

-Research Question Computer programming Process to create executable computer programs History[edit] Code-breaking algorithms have also existed for centuries.
-The first computer program is generally dated to 1843, when mathematician Ada Lovelace published an algorithm to calculate a sequence of Bernoulli numbers, intended to be carried out by Charles Babbage's Analytical Engine.[9]
-Data and instructions were once stored on external punched cards, which were kept in order and arranged in program decks.
-In the 1880s, Herman Hollerith invented the concept of storing data in machine-readable form.[10]
+Research Question Computer programming Process to create executable computer programs Code-breaking algorithms have also existed for centuries.
+In the 9th century, the Arab mathematician Al-Kindi described a cryptographic algorithm for deciphering encrypted code, in A Manuscript on Deciphering Cryptographic Messages.
+The first computer program is generally dated to 1843 when mathematician Ada Lovelace published an algorithm to calculate a sequence of Bernoulli numbers, intended to be carried out by Charles Babbage's Analytical Engine.[8]
+However, Charles Babbage himself had written a program for the AE in 1837.[9][10]
+In the 1880s, Herman Hollerith invented the concept of storing data in machine-readable form.[11]
 Later a control panel (plug board) added to his 1906 Type I Tabulator allowed it to be programmed for different jobs, and by the late 1940s, unit record equipment such as the IBM 602 and IBM 604, were programmed by control panels in a similar way, as were the first electronic computers.
-Machine language[edit] Compiler languages[edit] Source code entry[edit] Programs were mostly entered using punched cards or paper tape.
-Debugging[edit]
+Quality requirements [edit]

 eegads there's a lot to learn. anyone know of an intro video for this? lol by 5footshelflife Jan 31